fredfeng/CS162/homework/hw1/README.md

 | ---------------------------- | ------------------------------ |
 | [`compress.ml`](compress.ml) | Practice recursion on lists.   |

-Implement a function `compress : ’a list -> ’a list` that takes a list and returns a new list with all consecutive duplicate elements removed.
+Implement a function `compress : 'a list -> 'a list` that takes a list and returns a new list with all consecutive duplicate elements removed.
 For example:

 ```ocaml
 # compress ["a";"a";"a";"a";"b";"c";"c";"a";"a";"d";"e";"e";"e";"e"];;